uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

   #
   # SPDX-License-Identifier: EUPL-1.2
   ```
+  The [REUSE](https://reuse.software/) initiative was started by the [Free
+  Software Foundation Europe](https://fsfe.org/) to make licensing of software
+  projects easier.
+It is OK if you prefer to not follow this strict format but
+  the advantage of following it is that the
+  [reuse-tool](https://github.com/fsfe/reuse-tool) makes it then easy to verify
+  and update license headers if you have many files from different sources.
 - Create a [CITATION.cff file](https://citation-file-format.github.io/) ([real-life example](https://github.com/bast/runtest/blob/main/CITATION.cff); more about it below).
+- For really small projects with one or two files the above may seem excessive
+  and some projects choose to not have copyright information on top of their
+  file sand they only have one `LICENSE` file and a `CITATION.cff` file and that is
+  OK for really small projects.

 ## Make it persistent and citable